zrythm/zrythm/doc/user/configuration/preferences/intro.rst

 Audio backend
   The audio backend to use.
 The available backends are JACK, RtAudio and SDL2.
-We recommend using JACK when possible, otherwise RtAudio.
+We recommend using :term:`JACK` when possible, otherwise RtAudio.

 MIDI backend